damiaoterto/mussurana_cache/README.md

 This project is part of a broader initiative to bring Brazilian, particularly Northeastern Brazilian, technology to the global stage.
 We believe that by embracing our cultural identity while delivering high-quality software, we can enrich the global tech community with our unique perspective and solutions.

-Some characteristics that reflect our regional approach:

-- **Community-focused**: Like our regional culture of mutual help
-- **Adaptive**: Dealing with constraints creatively, a hallmark of Northeastern resilience
-- **Efficient**: Making the most of available resources

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.